reallyinsane/mathan-latex-maven-plugin/README.md

 Usage
 -----
 Using mathan-latex-maven-plugin introduces the packaging **pdf**.
-Therefore in a single maven module using mathan-latex-maven-plugin a single PDF artifact is created.
+In a single maven module using mathan-latex-maven-plugin a PDF artifact is created.
 If you want to split the .tex sources or reuse them in multiple maven modules consider the [Dependencies](#dependencies) section.

 *The minimal configuration looks like this:*
 ```